 While the US government has not proclaimed the recession officially yet, marketing teams in several businesses are already re-allocating their B2B marketing budgets to potentially damage proof their marketing strategies if markets negatively tilt further into unprecedented directions.
 There is, however, a silver lining: While global inflation is rising, consumer spending is actually soaring.

-Recession as an opportunity for B2B marketing Budgets?
+Recession as an opportunity for B2B Marketing Budgets?

-It’s certainly a confusing situation to plan ahead any marketing budget ahead, but even more so in the B2B industry – where buying cycles are traditionally longer and re-adjusting processes and incorporating new marketing tools therefor takes even more time.
+It’s certainly a confusing situation to plan ahead any marketing budget ahead, but even more so in the B2B industry – where buying cycles are traditionally longer and re-adjusting processes and incorporating new marketing tools, therefore, takes even more time.
 In this uncertain economy, it’s more crucial than ever to craft a steadfast strategy for your B2B marketing budget in order to protect your brand and revenue from a potential economic downfall.

 However: Businesses that invest smart can actually turn the recession into an opportunity.
 A study published by the Harvard Business Review found that over 5,000 companies across the last four business cycles were able to drive continued growth despite the troubling economic challenges.
-These companies successfully planned ahead with long-term B2B marketing strategies that incorporate high-quality, super efficient data with the help of first-class B2B data platforms.
+These companies successfully planned ahead with long-term B2B marketing strategies that incorporate high-quality, super-efficient data with the help of first-class B2B data platforms.

 As your team analyzes past performance to predict trends and shape your budget, keep the following insights in mind.
-AI-driven MarTech investments — and particularly those that support customer and lead acquisition — will have considerable stake in 2022-2023 B2B marketing budgets.
+AI-driven MarTech investments — and particularly those that support customer and lead acquisition — will have a considerable stake in 2022-2023 B2B marketing budgets.